judge2005/eSPI_Menu/README.md

 # Description

-Provides a one-level menu that provides:
+A one-level menu that provides:

 * A title
 * Items